django-webpack/django-webpack-loader/README.md

 Please note that this approach will use the original asset file, and not a post-processed one from the Webpack pipeline, in case that file had gone through such flow (i.e.: You've imported an image on the React side and used it there, the file used within the React components will probably have a hash string on its name, etc. This processed file will be different than the one you'll grab with `webpack_static`).

-### Using `render_bundle` within tests
-There are 2 approaches for when `render_bundle` shows up in tests, since we don't have `webpack-bundle-tracker` at that point to generate the stats file.

-1. The first approach is to have specific settings for them (which is how we approach on our [tests](https://github.com/django-webpack/django-webpack-loader/blob/master/tests/app/settings.py#L111-L125)), such as done [here](https://github.com/django-webpack/django-webpack-loader/issues/187#issuecomment-470055769).
-Please note that it's necessary to have a pre-made stats file for the tests (which in general can be empty, such as [here](https://github.com/django-webpack/django-webpack-loader/issues/187#issuecomment-464250721)).

-2. The second approach is to leverage [`LOADER_CLASS` overriding](#extra-settings) for the test settings and customize the `get_bundle` method to return the url of a stats file.
-Note that, using this approach, the stats file doesn't have to [exist](https://github.com/django-webpack/django-webpack-loader/issues/187#issuecomment-901449290).

 ### Use `skip_common_chunks` on `render_bundle`
 You can use the parameter `skip_common_chunks=True` to specify that you don't want an already generated chunk be generated again in the same page.